gregkim-aetna/documentdb-test/README.md

 ## Configure the Examples

 Some configuration is needed before running the example code.
-Besides the compiled Typescript code, the example code expects two files to exist in the `dist` folder.
+The example code expects two files to exist in the project top level folder.

 ### .env File